 Although not 100% accurate, Black Hawk Down is a gritty, bloody, action-packed depiction of the US raid of Mogadishu, which was solid enough to win two Academy Awards.

 8. The Imitation Game (2014)

 Taking a step back from gunfire, The Imitation Game is a character study of one the most important figures in British history.
 Alan Turing may have never step foot on a battlefield, but he still managed to save millions of lives during World War II.

 The Nazi cipher device (called the Enigma Machine) had settings that changed every day, which meant that Turing and his team of English mathematicians only had 24 hours to crack the code.

-This cipher, which was used by the German military to communicate secret messages, eventually became the key to defeating Hitler—and only Turing was able to open the door.
+This cipher, which was used by the German military to communicate secret messages, eventually became the key to defeating Hitler—and only Turing was able to open that door.

 Tragic yet inspirational, The Imitation Game is carried by Benedict Cumberbatch's poignant performance alongside Keira Knightley.

-Of Jack O'Connell's many brilliant and gritty performances after starring in the British teen show Skins, his best performance might just be as Louis Zamperini in Unbroken.
+Of Jack O'Connell's many brilliant and gritty performances after starring in the British teen show Skins, his best showing of them all might just be as Louis Zamperini in Unbroken.

 But the bad luck doesn't stop there.
 Zamperini was then held in a Japanese prisoner-of-war camp, where Imperial Officer Mutsuhiro Watanabe took a particular "liking" to him.